-1. It can make it easier to keep track of your pension savings
+1. It can make it easier to keep track of your pension savings you move.
+It means you're more likely to lose the details of a pension and potentially overlook some of your savings.

 One of the key benefits of consolidating your pensions is that keeping track of a single pot is often much easier than managing several.